Whaling: Greenland

-The Inuit already caught whales around Greenland since the years 1200–1300.
-They mastered the art of whaling around the year 1000 in the Bering Strait.
-The technique consists of spearing a whale with a spear connected to an inflated seal bladder.
-The bladder would float and exhaust the whale when diving, and when it surfaces; the Inuit hunters would spear it again, further exhausting the animal until they were able to kill it.

-Vikings on Greenland also ate whale meat, but archaeologists believe they never hunted them on sea.

 Germany

-Originally one of the most successful whaling nations, German whaling vessels started from Hamburg and other, smaller cities on the Elbe River, hunting for whales around Greenland and Spitsbergen.
+Originally one of the most successful whaling nations, German whaling vessels started from Hamburg and other smaller cities on the Elbe River, hunting for whales around Greenland and Spitsbergen.
 While 1770 is recorded to have been the most successful year of German whaling, German whaling went into steep decline with the beginning of the Napoleonic Wars and never really recovered.
 After the Napoleonic Wars, Germany tried but could never re-establish a successful whaling industry.

-German whaling ships in the mid to late 1800s would generally not be staffed with experienced sailors but rather with members of more wealthy farming communities, going for short trips to Scandinavia during the end of spring / beginning of summer, when their labor was not required on the fields.
+German whaling ships in the mid to late 19th century would generally not be staffed with experienced sailors but rather with members of more wealthy farming communities, going for short trips to Scandinavia during the end of spring and beginning of summer, when their labor was not required on the fields.
 This kind of whaling was ineffective.
 Many journeys would not lead to any whales caught, instead seal- and polar bear skins were brought back to shore.
 Communities often paid more for equipping the vessels in the first place than making money with the goods brought back to shore.
-Today, local historians believe that German whaling in the late 1800s was more a rite of passage for the sons of wealthy farmers from northern German islands than an action undertaken for true commercial reason.
+Today, local historians believe that German whaling in the late 19th century was more a rite of passage for the sons of wealthy farmers from northern German islands than an action undertaken for true commercial reason.
 German whaling was abandoned in 1872.

-Prior to the first world war, the newly established German Empire attempted to re-establish large scale German whaling.
+Prior to the First World War, the newly established German Empire attempted to re-establish large scale German whaling.
 This was undertaken with ships either going from Germany to Iceland or from the newly established German colonies to African waters.
 These attempts never were commercially successful and quickly given up.
-Only in the 1930s could Germany – with mainly Norwegian personnel – re-establish a large and successful whaling industry.
+Only in the 1930s could Germany—with mainly Norwegian personnel—re-establish a large and successful whaling industry.
 More than 15,000 whales were caught between 1930 and 1939.
-With the beginning of the second world war, German whaling was abandoned completely.
+With the beginning of the Second World War, German whaling was abandoned completely.
 In the early 1950s, Germany maintained one whaling vessel for testing purpose as it considered re-establishing a German whaling fleet, but abandoned these plans in 1956.
 The last remaining German whalers worked for Dutch vessels in the 1950s and 1960s.